Will I have to report a gain if I am considering trading my old truck?

 Why is the IRS cracking down on more taxpayers?

 The IRS has been stepping up efforts to make sure that taxpayers are paying their fair share of taxes, especially as the federal budget deficit soars.
-About 40,000 more individual tax returns were audited in fiscal 2018 than in 2017, and the number has more than doubled since 2016.
-For 2019, the tentative federal tax enforcement budget is up nearly 10% from last year.
+About 40,000 more individual tax returns were audited in fiscal 2022 than in 2021, and the number has more than doubled since 2016.
+For 2022, the tentative federal tax enforcement budget is up nearly 10% from last year.

 There is no way to 100% audit proof a tax return.
 However, there are steps you can take to minimize the chances that the IRS will challenge yours, including ways to make sure that you don't have any of the new potential red flags that the IRS is currently targeting.